Madhur-A/ViSioN/README.md

 # ViSioN
-A Lightweight Display for Equity Prices(OHLC)
+A Lightweight Display for Equity Prices(OHLC Volume Parameters)